Miller Center for Interreligious Learning & Leadership

 - Communal Leadership (high school, undergraduate, graduate,

-& emerging professionals): The Miller Center fellowships for Boston-area high school students include: The Dignity Project, COVID Youth Commission, and COVID-19 Faith in Vaccine Ambassadors Program.
-Fellowships for undergraduate students include: The Boston Intefaith Leadership Initiative (BILI) and Boston Bridges Fellowship for Religious and Communal Leaders.
+& emerging professionals): The Miller Center fellowships for Boston-area high school students is The Dignity Project.
+The Boston Interfaith Leadership Initiative (BILI) is our fellowship for undergraduate students.

-- Seminary/Divinity School Education: In partnership with other member schools of the Boston Theological Institute, the Miller Center coordinates Hebrew College’s graduate courses and certification programs in interreligious education and leadership.
+- Seminary/Divinity School Education: In partnership with other member schools of the Boston Theological Institute, the Miller Center coordinates certificate programs in interreligious education and leadership, and works with Hebrew College’s graduate program on their course offerings in interreligious education.
 The Miller Center also offers various workshops, seminars, and fellowships for clergy, educators, and non-profit leaders relating to issues of religion and public life.

 - Publications: The Miller Center, in collaboration with other academic and communal organizations, produces both scholarly and popular written works on interreligious and cross-cultural engagement.